skysheng7/AI_bias_in_farming/README.md

 ### Instructions for Adding New Dependencies

-1. Make sure your docker image is running following the instructions above in "Starting the Virtual Environment and Run Analysis" section.
-Open "terminal" in the docker container
+1. Open your terminal locally, direct to the root directory.
+Make sure you have conda and conda-lock installed on your local computer.
+2. Create a conda environment called "ai_env" using the "conda-lock.yml" by running in your terminal:

+    ```
+    conda-lock install --name ai_env conda-lock.yml
+    ```

+3. Activate the conda environment

+    ```
+    conda activate ai_env
+    ```

-2. Use conda to install new packages (e.g., `conda install {NEW-PACKAGE-NAME}`).
+4. Use conda to install new packages (e.g., `conda install {NEW-PACKAGE-NAME}`).
 If you are installing a new package that is only available on PyPI (e.g., `pip install {NEW-PACKAGE-NAME}`), conda does not track pip-installed packages, you need to append a new "RUN" command to pip install that package (with version number; e.g., `RUN pip install openai==1.57.0`) at the end of the Dockerfile (living at the root of this directory).
-3. At root directory, update environment.yml using:
+5. At root directory, update environment.yml using:

     ```
     conda env export --from-history > environment.yml
     ```

-4. Automatically append dependency version numbers to each of the packages you installed.
+6. Automatically append dependency version numbers to each of the packages you installed.
 The conda virtual environment I created is called "ai_env", if you are using another name, please change --env_name:

     ```
     python scripts/update_enviroment_yml.py --root_dir="." --env_name="ai_env"
     ```

-5. Use Conda-lock to solve and lock the updated environment.
+7. Use Conda-lock to solve and lock the updated environment.
 I'm using Linux-64 because that's the operating system of my docker image

     ```
+    conda-lock lock --file environment.yml
     conda-lock -k explicit --file environment.yml -p linux-64
     ```

-6. Shut down the container (close the website) and remove associated resources: Press `Cntrl` + `C` in your local terminal where the container is running, then run `docker compose rm` in your terminal

-7. In your local terminal, re-build the docker image in root directory and use the updated container locally.
+8. Re-build the docker image in root directory and use the updated container locally.
 Please replace {YOUR-IMAGE-NAME} with some meaningful name for your local container.
 If you think this new dependency should be included in my repository, please make a pull request and I'll push this new image on my docker hub.

     ```
     docker build --tag {YOUR-IMAGE-NAME} .